elizabeth-poggie/elizabeth-poggie/_content/notes/07-user-interfaces.md

 - Border box: The border box wraps the content and any padding; size it using `border` and related properties.
 - Margin box: The margin is the outermost layer, wrapping the content, padding, and border as whitespace between this box and other elements; size it using `margin` and related properties.

-# The Box Model in DevTools
+# The Box Model & DevTools

 If this is too much content to digest at once, you can use chrome dev tools to understand the box better.